cuongtran-syr/cuongtran-syr.github.io/_pages/research.md

   - /resume
 ---

-My current reseach topics are intersection between differential privacy and fairness for learning and decision problems.
-In particular, I am interested in how these two concepts are in alignment and at odds with each other.
-If they are at odds, what are the potential causes and how to mitigate the issues.
+My research interests are general topics in machine learning which include but are not limited to: differential privacy, fairness and federated learning.
+Currently, I am working on building connection between differential privacy and fairness for learning and decision problems.

 Check out my publication [page](https://cuongtran-syr.github.io/publications/) to see my recent papers.